binghuiwang/sybildetection/README_GANG.md

 ######### INPUT ##########

--graphfile GRAPHFILE
+-graphfile GRAPHFILE_

 GRAPHFILE stores the edges and weights of a directed social graph.
-Basically, you need to have a file to store the bidirectional graph and a file to store the outgoing graph generated from your directed social graph, and name them as XX_bidreciontal.txt and XX_outgoing.txt, respectively.
+Basically, you need to have a file named GRAPHFILE_bidreciontal.txt to store the bidirectional edges and a file named GRAPHFILE_outgoing.txt to store the outgoing edges generated from your directed social graph.

-The format of GRAPHFILE is as follows
-0 1 0.8
+The format of GRAPHFILE_bidreciontal.txt is as follows 0 1 0.8

 0 2 0.6